Lab

 dietr133@d.umn.edu

-Projects: Emotional abuse perceptions; Trauma-sensitive yoga and psychotherapy; Trauma-sensitive yoga with First Nations; Mindfulness and professional sports
+Projects: Emotional abuse perceptions; Theater-based interventions for youth and trauma; Trauma-sensitive yoga and treatment court; Trauma-sensitive yoga with First Nations

 Mikayla Falteisek